-Toni Sant is a Maltese academic and award-winning broadcaster based in the UK.
+Toni Sant is a Maltese award-winning writer, broadcaster, and academic based in the UK.
 He is the Director of the Digital Curation Lab at MediaCityUK with the University of Salford and the former Artistic Director of Spazju Kreattiv, Malta’s national centre for creativity in Valletta.

 His broadcasting career spans back to the 1980s when he started out as a music and drama producer with Radio Malta, eventually moving into television as a presenter of music and light entertainment shows on TVM such as Mill-Garaxx, Blast! and Tutti Frutti.
 In 1994 he left Malta to pursue postgraduate studies in the USA where he was eventually awarded an MA from the Tisch School of Arts and a PhD in Performance Studies at New York University.